vyom1818/vyom1818/README.md

 2. **Online Bookstore (Servlet & JSP)**
    Developed a basic online bookstore web app with servlet and JSP technologies, featuring user login, product browsing, and order placement.

-3. **E-Commerce REST API (Spring Boot)**
-   Built a RESTful API for an e-commerce platform, handling user authentication, product catalog, shopping cart, and orders.

-4. *(You can add your own projects here)*

 ---